helpingstar/cs285-script/script/CS_285_Lecture_7_Part_2.md

 40. So this is fitted value direction.
 41. Step one, compute your target values by constructing the Q function for every possible action at each sampled state.
 42. So you have a finite sampling of states and we still assume that we have discrete action space so we can perform this enumeration exactly.
-43. For every action we valued its reward plus gamma times the expected value of the value at the next state.
+43. For every action we valued its reward plus γ times the expected value of the value at the next state.
 44. Do the max over that.
 45. That gives us our target value.
 46. And then in step two, regress onto those target values.